ryan-mooore/clinput/README.md

 # invalid

-A small Python library and wrapper around [pick](https://github.com/wong2/pick) to help remove the boilerplate around validating and processing command line input.
+A simple input validator for the command line and wrapper around [pick](https://github.com/wong2/pick) to help remove boilerplate when processing cli input.

 ## Installation